 As shown on the Preliminary Roadway Plans provided by the Department, the NCDOT has acquired the majority of the right of way and control of access for the US 421 / SR 1891 (Peace Haven Road) Interchange under the R-2247CA project.
-In the event additional right of way, easements and / or control of access are needed to construct the project beyond the existing and / or proposed right of way, easements and / or control of access shown on the aforementioned Preliminary Roadway Plans, the Design-Build Team shall acquire the additional right of way, easement and / or control of access in accordance with the provisions of this Scope of Work.

-The cost of both the acquisition services and the actual cost of any additional right of way, easement and / or control of access, as required by the Design-Build Team's R-2247CD design or construction methods (including all erosion control measures) beyond the existing and / or proposed right of way, easements and / or control of access shown on the aforementioned Preliminary Roadway Plans, shall be the responsibility of the Design-Build Team.
+For the R-2247CD parcels that the Department has acquired the right of way and / or control of access, 1) the Design-Build Team shall acquire all additional right of way, easements and / or control of access in accordance with the provisions of this Scope of Work, and 2) the cost of both the acquisition services and the actual cost of any additional right of way, easement and / or control of access, as required by the Design-Build Team's R-2247CD design or construction methods (including all erosion control measures), shall be the responsibility of the Design-Build Team.
 The following exception applies to this paragraph:

-If the Design-Build Team demonstrates to the Department's sole satisfaction that the project cannot be constructed, or utilities relocated / constructed, within the existing and / or proposed right of way, easements and / or control of access as shown on the Preliminary Roadway Plans provided by the Department, the Department will bear the cost for the portion of the additional right of way, easement and / or control of access that is satisfactorily demonstrated by the Design-Build Team as needed to construct the R-2247CD Project.
+If the Design-Build Team demonstrates to the Department's sole satisfaction that the project cannot be constructed, or utilities relocated / constructed, within the right of way and / or control of access purchased by the Department, the Department will bear the cost for the portion of the additional right of way, easement and / or control of access that is satisfactorily demonstrated by the Design-Build Team as needed to construct the R-2247CD Project.
 All acquisition services shall remain the responsibility of the Design-Build Team.